 Final Thoughts On Cho La

-Cho La is typically the pass that people choose if they’re only going to do one of the three passes since it connects two of the most well-known spots in the Everest Region, Everest Base Camp and Gokyo.
+Cho La is typically the pass people choose if they only do one of the three passes since it connects two of the most well-known spots in the Everest Region, Everest Base Camp, and Gokyo.

 You can read more about my trip over Cho La during my Three Passes Trek here.

-If you have any questions, comments, or suggestions to improve the information in this post, please leave a comment below.
+If you have any questions, comments, or suggestions to improve this post’s information, please comment below.